-The Small Grants - Horticulture Start Up scheme is only available to claim using the Grants Claim page on your RPW Online account; payments will be made following the successful validation of your claim.
-Claims will only be paid when the Welsh Government is satisfied the outcomes have been met and the work has been completed according to plan.
+The Small Grants - Horticulture Start Up scheme is only available to claim using the grants claim page on your RPW Online account; payments will be made following the successful validation of your claim.
+Claims will only be paid when we are satisfied the outcomes have been met and the work has been completed according to plan.
 Payment will be made by electronic transfer to your bank account.